Tyson Fury: Public image

 Fury was formerly known for his attention-grabbing antics, such as arriving at a press conference in a Lamborghini and wearing a Batman costume.
 After his hiatus, he has said that he does not want to "play a character anymore".
 He stated in November 2017, "I feel I have a story to tell, a massive one.
 The stuff I've been through, depression, mental health problems.
 It can help and inspire others.
 From 18 stone to 27.
 From a clean living man to drugs and alcohol and back to the heavyweight world champion again.
 I hope the legacy and story I leave behind will help others in the future of what to do and not to do."
 Although Fury has vowed to rein in his entertaining behaviour, he is still known for his vibrant personality, with promoter Bob Arum stating that he "hasn't seen a fighter with that much charisma since Muhammad Ali".
 Since his return to the ring and his strong performance against Wilder, Fury has been dubbed "The People's Champion" due to his open and honest discussion about his mental health struggles.
-He is currently an Ambassador for the former British world champion Frank Bruno's mental health charity, The Frank Bruno Foundation.
+He is currently an ambassador for the former British world champion Frank Bruno's mental health charity, The Frank Bruno Foundation.

-In June 2020, Fury publicly thanked Daniel Kinahan for his role in brokering a potential Tyson Fury vs. Anthony Joshua fight.
+In 2020, Fury publicly thanked Daniel Kinahan for his role in brokering a potential Tyson Fury vs. Anthony Joshua fight.
 In 2018, an Irish High Court judge stated that Kinahan, who has no previous criminal convictions, is a senior figure in organised crime on a global scale.
 The Irish government expressed its "outrage" over the involvement of Kinahan in the brokering of the proposed fight.
 On 24 June 2020, it was announced that Fury had parted ways with Kinahan as an advisor.
-However, in June 2022, Fury was refused entry to the United States, apparently a result of his links with Kinahan.
+Fury was photographed alongside Kinahan in Dubai in February 2022.
+Fury was refused entry to the United States in June 2022, reportedly as a result of his links with Kinahan, who is subject to sanctions by the U.S. government's Office of Foreign Assets Control.

+Fury has been named multiple times among the highest paid athletes in the world by Forbes: he was ranked 11th in 2020 (estimated income $57 million), 18th in 2022 ($62 million), 42nd in 2024 ($50 million) and 3rd in 2025 ($146 million).
+He was also included in the annual highest-paid athletes in the world list by Sportico several times: he was named 14th highest-paid athlete of 2022 (estimated earnings $69 million), 64th in 2023 ($40 million) and 3rd in 2024 ($147 million).